-How do you keep your chickens cool and comfortable this summer?
-We checked in with Lisa Steele, of Fresh Eggs Daily to get some expert advice and a great recipe for the ultimate fowl frozen treat: a Confetti Ice Wreath!
+How do you keep your chickens cool and comfortable in the summer heat?
+We checked in with Lisa Steele, of Fresh Eggs Daily to get some expert advice and a great DIY recipe for the ultimate fowl frozen treat: a Confetti Ice Wreath for Chickens!

 While chicken keepers are always concerned about keeping their chickens warm through the winter, it’s actually the summer heat that can be far more difficult on a flock.
-Heat stroke is a very real thing.
+Heatstroke is a very real thing.
 Chickens don’t have the ability to sweat.
-Instead they pant and hold their wings out to allow the breeze to circulate against their bodies.
-Basics like providing your chickens lots of cool, clean water and not chasing or stressing them unnecessarily goes a long way towards keeping them cool.
+Instead, they pant and hold their wings out to allow the breeze to circulate against their bodies.
+Basics, like providing your chickens lots of cool, clean water and not chasing or stressing them unnecessarily, go a long way towards keeping them cool.

 If you normally treat your chickens with corn or cracked grains, skip them when it’s hot.
 Digesting the grains will actually heat up your chickens’ bodies, which you don’t want in summer.

-To make your wreath, dump a mix of cut up fruits and vegetables into your pan, filling it two-thirds of the way or so.
+To make your ice wreath for chickens, dump a mix of cut up fruits and vegetables into your pan, filling it two-thirds of the way or so.
 I used a blend of carrots, corn, green beans, cranberries, and blueberries this time, but any mix will work.
 Pour water over the vegetables, almost to the top, so the vegetables are completely covered, and then freeze.

-When frozen solid, remove your wreath from the freezer and un-mold it (running it under warm water for a minute will do the trick), then serve it up to your girls.
+When frozen solid, remove your ice wreath from the freezer and unmold it (running it under warm water for a minute will do the trick), then serve it up to your girls.
 Place it on a large dish in the shade in the run for them to enjoy.